Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ---

-## 🎥 Concept Visualization

-To enhance intuitive understanding, the portal will progressively introduce
-**concept animations (SVG / GIF)** illustrating the flow from:

-**Physics → Devices → Systems → Control → Intelligence**

-These visualizations are intended to help readers from different backgrounds
-grasp the **overall structure at a glance**.

----

 > **Samizo-AITL is not a collection of isolated explanations.
 > It is a portal designed to reveal the structural backbone that connects engineering technologies.**